ursatile/css4eng/304-using-css-grid.md

 {% example grid-auto-columns.html mark_lines="12" elements="style" iframe %}

-Items within the grid can target specific rows and columns:
+Items within the grid can target specific rows and columns using the `grid-column-start`, `grid-column-end`, `grid-row-start` and `grid-row-end` properties.

+Something which often trips people up when they first encounter this syntax: we're not specifying the row or column number, we're specifying the *line between them*.
+I think one of the reasons there's so much confusion here is that there's some really misleading behaviour baked into the CSS grid spec:

+{% example grid-start-end-edge-case.html elements="style" iframe %}

 {% example grid-item-start-end.html elements="style" iframe %}